 This lesson should be taught to your OWN children.

-Diligent and regular savings and conservative safe investing regularly against what happens compared to the 'lazy' investor, David, who has does nothing and never made any effort to save money.
+Diligent and regular savings and conservative 'safe' bank deposits against what happens compared to a 'lazy' investor, who has does nothing and never made any effort to save money.

 The difference between the financial position of these two needs to be seen to be believed.